 One thing we like is there’s a demo version of the exchange to try to see if it’s the one for you – try it here.

-We have covered CoinMetro previously in a full beginner’s guide and it’s well worth a look CoinMetro Review 2021: Crypto Exchange Guide.
+We have covered CoinMetro previously in a full beginner’s guide and it’s well worth a look CoinMetro Review: Crypto Exchange Guide.

 CoinMetro is the best exchange to choose if safety and usability are a priority and you don’t mind submitting ID documents .

-Although there is a lot of scope for making great returns from cryptocurrency investment, the other side of the coin is that the risks are real.
+Although there is a lot of scope for making great returns from cryptocurrency investment, the other side of the coin is that the risks of buying and selling crypto are real.
 You can lose your initial investment.

 Let’s explore some of the risk factors.